The Democratic National Convention is here. Here's how to watch it

 When is the DNC?

 The convention begins Monday and runs through Thursday, with televised speeches and floor activity happening each night in prime time.
-A complete schedule hasn’t been released, but Harris, running mate Minnesota Gov. Tim Walz, Biden, former Presidents Barack Obama and Bill Clinton, as well as 2016 nominee Hillary Clinton, are all expected to speak during the week’s evening programming.
+A complete schedule hasn’t been released, but Harris, running mate Minnesota Gov. Tim Walz, Biden, former Presidents Barack Obama and Bill Clinton, as well as 2016 nominee Hillary Clinton and former first lady Michelle Obama are all expected to speak during the week’s evening programming.

 What channel is carrying the convention?